janberner/AuditingTutorial/README.md

 git clone https://github.com/janberner/AuditingTutorial.git
 ```
 Login with your Github credentials.
-Install required node modules in the cloned folder with
+Install the required node modules in the cloned folder with

 ```
 npm install node-fetch